nrw-digital/week-notes/en/updates/_posts/2026-03-07-week-notes.md

 + Having scoped the requests to change as well as create an online form and content for installations permits, Phil will start work on the variation form next week.

-+ Laura [FRAPs, birds, permissions – check]
++ Laura

 + Lucinda has been working on a new feature to provide flood event reports.
 She’s spoken to the Communications Team and Flood Duty Managers about what would help them

-+ Mary has got SME agreement to publish content about changes to car parking at NRW sites. [siecio gyda Heledd]

 + Sophie and Lucinda have been working on fixing 404 errors on our website by tracking down the source of the broken link and adding redirects.

 + And...THE SUN CAME OUT!!!
+It went away again, but we won't talk about that.